today's work

 -

 I honestly don't know.
 The BLUEBACK TAB general-arrangement drawings show the buoy and cable reel, so I went ahead and am completing the model so configured.
-Also, I strive to make an r/c type model submarine as 'colorful' as possible to help with visibility while operating submerged, and that internation-orange buoy fairing is most colorful and an opportunity I just could not pass up.“Of the 40,000 men who served on German submarines, 30,000 never returned.”Comment
+Also, I strive to make an r/c type model submarine as 'colorful' as possible to help with visibility while operating submerged, and that internation-orange buoy fairing is most colorful and an opportunity I just could not pass up.Of the approximately 40,000 men who served on U-boats in WWII, it is estimated that around 28,000 to 30,000 lost their lives.Comment

 -